 - ½ cup applesauce

-- ¼ cup caramel sauce
+- ¼ cup caramel sauce (prepared)

 - 4 large eggs, room temperature

-Cinnamon Apples:
+Cinnamon Apples

-- 2 ½ cups chopped apples, any variety (about 2-3 apples)
+- 2 ½ cups chopped apples (any variety, about 2-3 apples)

 - 3 tablespoons light brown sugar, loosely packed